klesiuk/pdsnd_github/README.md

 ### Description
 Calculates statistics for analysis of bike rental databases for Chicago, New York and Washington.
-Allows the user to specify filters for desired output.
+Allows the user to:
+- specify filters for desired output
+- print out raw data

 ### Files used
 bikeshare_2.py